How The CIA Found A Soviet Sub — Without The Soviets Knowing

 The Soviet ambassador to Washington, Anatoly Dobrynin, demanded an answer from U.S. Secretary of State Henry Kissinger.

-The CIA documents, citing Soviet officials, say Kissinger, "essentially admitted partial success."
+The CIA documents, citing Soviet officials, say Kissinger "essentially admitted partial success."

 After the Cold War, in 1992, the U.S. gave Russia a video showing the Americans on the ship respectfully burying at sea the remains of six Soviet sailors found in the sub.

-A half-century after the mission, naval historian Norman Polmar still thinks it was worth it.
+A half-century after the mission, Polmar still thinks it was worth it.

 "The CIA, over a six-year period, did a phenomenal job of building the salvage capability to pick up a submarine, from 16,000 feet, in the middle of the Pacific Ocean, with the Soviet Navy watching them, and the Soviets had no idea what was going on," he said.